d4ndox/mnp/README.md

 #### 1. Read the blockchain height:

-Please be aware that a Unix command reads in BLOCKING mode - BLOCKED until mnp writes to the pipe. mnp writes the blockchain height to the pipe named "bc_height".
-This is done every 2 minutes on avarage.
+Please be aware that a Unix command reads in BLOCKING mode - A new block is found every 2 minutes on avarage.

 ```bash
 # wait 2 minutes for reply